 Title I, Part A provides supplemental funding to districts for resources to help schools with high concentrations of students from low-income families provide a high-quality education that will enable all children to meet the state’s student performance standards.
 Title I, Part A supports schools in implementing either a school wide or a targeted assistance program.

-Title I, Part A funds for homeless students, under the McKinney-Vento Homeless Assistance Act and NCLB regulations, must be reserved to serve students identified as homeless.
+Title I, Part A funds for homeless students, under the McKinney-Vento Homeless Assistance Act and Every Student Succeed Act (ESSA) regulations, must be reserved to serve students identified as homeless.
 Funds must also be reserved for parental involvement activities.

-Paris ISD campuses participating in a Title I, Part A School Wide Program are Aikin Elementary, Justiss Elementary, Crockett Intermediate School, and Paris Junior High.
+Paris ISD campuses participating in a Title I, Part A School Wide Program are T.G.
+Givens Early Childhood Center, Aikin Elementary, Justiss Elementary, Crockett Intermediate School, and Paris Junior High.

 The purpose of the Migrant Education Program is to design and support programs that help migrant students overcome the challenges of mobility, cultural and language barriers, social isolation, and other difficulties associated with a migratory lifestyle in order to succeed in school and to successfully transition to postsecondary education or employment.
 Paris ISD is a member of the Region 8 Title 1, Part C cooperative and receives services and flow-through funds from Region 8.